mach-composer/mach-composer-cli/docs/src/reference/syntax/global.md

 - **`size`** - (Required) Specifies the plan's instance size.
 - `capacity` - Specifies the number of workers associated with this App Service Plan.
 - `dedicated_resource_group` - Indicates of the service plan should run on a dedicated resource group.
 This might be useful when, due to Azure hosting restrictions, a service plan cannot run on the same resource group as an existing one.
 Defaults to `false`.
+- `per_site_scaling` - Can Apps assigned to this App Service Plan be scaled independently?
+If set to `false` apps assigned to this plan will scale to all instances of the plan.
+Defaults to `false`.

 ### frontdoor